Goldilocks and the Three Bears ~ Bedtime Stories for Kids

 “Well I guess I didn’t think–,“ said Goldilocks.

 “And why did you break my chair and sleep in my bed?” said Little Bear.

 “Well I guess I didn’t think about that, either,” said Goldilocks.

 Goldilocks said, “I suppose I could have waited outside your door.”

-“I’m thinking about that chair,” said Goldilocks.
-“I guess you saw it.”
+“I’m sorry about the chair,” said Goldilocks slowly.
+“I guess you saw it broke.”

-“Yes, we saw it,” said Little Bear with a frown.
+“Yep, we saw that,” said Mama Bear with a frown.

-“I’m good with fixing things,” said Goldilocks, “If you have glue.”
+“I’m good at fixing things,” said Goldilocks, “If you have glue.”

-“Of course we have glue!” said Mother Bear.
+“Of course we have glue!” said Papa Bear.
 “What kind of bears do you think we are?”